StudyFrenchSpanish

 If you’re still on the fence, you can check it.
 At least there is no harm in trying it.
 Despite various negative aspects, at least it is free.

-But don’t expect to achieve any notable fluency with Duolingo by spending 5 to 20 minutes a day with a few virtual flashcards activities.
+But don’t expect to achieve any notable fluency with Duolingo by spending 5 to 20 minutes daily with a few virtual flashcard activities.
 That is not possible.
 Here is my rating.

 Duolingo Review